Iolaum/ud370/extras/compileTF/README.md

 ```

 ### Install bazel
 [Basel Website Installation Instructions](https://bazel.build/versions/master/docs/install.html) [Accessed at 4.07.2017].
-We decide to use the _Bazel custom APT repository_ (which is the recommended method).
+We decide to use the bazel custom apt repository (which is the recommended method).

 ```{shell}
 # Add Bazel distribution URI as a package source (one time setup)